Third Phase of CAMH’s Queen Street Redevelopment Project

 - Temerty Centre for Brain Stimulation

-‘Therapeutic neighbourhood’ where clients can choose skill development and other types of programming to enhance and support their recovery, such as life skills, yoga, and the arts.
+- ‘Therapeutic neighbourhood’ where clients can choose skill development and other types of programming, including the arts, to enhance and support their recovery.

 - Research and Education facilities

-The Acute Care building will be located on Queen Street West just west of Gordon Bell Rd.
+The Crisis and Critical Care building will be located on Queen Street West just west of Gordon Bell Road.
 Programs and features will include:

 - 24/7 Emergency Department and Extended Assessment Unit